 Doko Recyclers was born out of a desire to manage the tall garbage heaps and overflowing landfills of Kathmandu.
 This first of its kind social venture aims to solve Nepal’s ever-growing waste problem by streamlining the informal recycling industry and bring innovative solutions to make recycling significantly more efficient for everyone.
 The end result is hassle free services for managing your waste, as well as increased recycling rates and lower carbon emissions for the planet.
 Our objective is to make sure that the waste we create doesn’t end up on our streets or landfills but instead positively impacts our environment and economy.
 One person’s trash is another person’s treasure.

-Arpan brings his social work skill set to our communications team as our Business Development Associate.
+Arpan brings his social work skill set to our communications team as our Senior Communication Officer.
 He represents Doko when you want to learn about recycling and our services.
 This means he walks you through our processes, on boards you as a client, and ensures that you are all set for our services to start – be it pick-ups, awareness workshops, outreach or waste audits.

 Ashma is a Master of Urban Planning graduate from the University of Illinois at Urbana- Champaign, USA where she explored how solid waste management could be improved in Kathmandu to enable economic and community growth.
 As a part of Doko, Ashma provides technical, research, and strategic guidance enabling the team to assess impact, design segregation programs, and implement outreach strategies.
 She all too often geeks out about the unlimited potential effective solid waste management can have on community, economic, and environmental growth.